Written by: DreamMeaning Editorial Team

 Get a weekly reflection on common dream themes — calm, psychology-grounded, no spam.

-- Sigmund Freud — The Interpretation of Dreams (1900) — Freud's work is foundational in understanding dreams as expressions of the unconscious.
+- Sigmund Freud — The Interpretation of Dreams (1900) — Freud's work on dreams offers insights into wish fulfillment and unconscious desires, relevant to dreaming about sleeping.

 Sources & interpretation basis